Doraemon: Nobita's Art World Tales: Plot

 With Eseal dissolved the Entering Light that he had taken emerges at the surface of the lake; the water damage causes it to short out.
-This has the side effect of making Chai disappear, because he was ultiamtely a being brought to life by the gadget.
+This has the side effect of making Chai disappear, because he was ultimately a being brought to life by the gadget.
 However, Claire also begins to fade, and it turns out that she was in fact not the real Claire but a painting of her.

 Doraemon and co break the sad news to the king and queen, who are in mourning.
 However, Pal shows up and brings in a person: it is Claire, who is now 10 years old.
 Pal found her in the space-time hole and rescued her.
 Claire does not know Doraemon and his friends, but she says that she remembers everything that happened in a dream-like sequence she had when she was 6 years old.

 Back in the present day, the news reports that a new painting has been discovered.
 It is the painting of Claire and Chai in the forest that had once fallen onto Nobita.
 However, Doraemon, Gian, Suneo, Shizuka, and Nobita have also been added.
 The news also reports that a "child's graffiti" from the Middle Ages has been discovered, which is actually the drawing of Doraemon drawn by Nobita.
 Nobita is annoyed when critics say that the painting has no value, but Nobita's father says that the painting conveys the artist's feelings in drawing something he likes, and praises it as a good painting, motivating Nobita to try a new painting of his dad.